 - Children may present with hip or gluteal pain.

-- Other conditions that can cause ureteric obstruction and renal failure, eg retroperitoneal abscess, periaortic haematoma, pelvic surgery, radiation therapy and amyloidosis.
+- Other conditions that can cause ureteric obstruction and either acute kidney injury or chronic kidney disease - eg, retroperitoneal abscess, periaortic haematoma, pelvic surgery, radiation therapy and amyloidosis.

 - Similar radiological appearances may be caused by abdominal aortic aneurysm, lymphomas, sarcomas, pancreatic carcinomas and metastatic malignancies.

-- Blood and urine tests: findings may include renal function tests (renal dysfunction), full blood count (anaemia, raised white cell count), raised erythrocyte sedimentation rate (ESR), and urinalysis and urine culture (pyuria).
+- Blood and urine tests: findings may include renal function tests (renal dysfunction), FBC (anaemia, raised white cell count), raised ESR, and urinalysis and urine culture (pyuria).

-- Plain X-ray: nonspecific but may show evidence of complications, eg bowel obstruction, pulmonary oedema (renal failure).
+- Plain X-ray: nonspecific but may show evidence of complications - eg, bowel obstruction, pulmonary oedema (acute kidney injury).

 - Barium follow-through and enema: bowel obstruction.